 (1) In this regulation —

-“safety requirement” means a requirement of these regulations, or of a clause of AS 3846 that is referred to by these regulations.
+safety requirement means a requirement of these regulations, or of a clause of AS 3846 that is referred to by these regulations.

 (2) If the harbour master of a port is satisfied that a safety requirement is being contravened on or in respect of a vessel in the port area, the harbour master may direct the master of the vessel to stop or not to start handling dangerous goods on the vessel until the requirement is obeyed.